kev-fung/KMNIST-Classifier/README.md

 An extension into investigating the misclassification of predictions was carried out.
 It was found from the confusion matrix that labels 2 and 6 were getting confused.
 Upon looking into the actual characters corresponding to 2 and 6 it was clear how the neural network was misclassifying.

 An idea to apply a 2D dimensionality reduction onto the predicted label features and reclassifying the two labels using a much simpler logistic regression model was explored.
 See [distribution.ipynb](https://github.com/kev-fung/KMNIST-Classifier/blob/master/distribution.ipynb)

+## Data
+The data should be downloaded from [here](https://www.kaggle.com/c/acse-module-8-19/data).

+This should be placed in a folder within your google drive named "acse-module-8-19/" such that the following path is valid, and all the data is within this directory:

+`/content/gdrive/My Drive/Colab Notebooks/Mini-Project/acse-module-8-19/`

 ## Relevant Links:
 - Team Registration: https://www.kaggle.com/t/3713b8edcaab4ac7ac6045d7353c1aba